 In this article you will learn about:

-- Key trends and changes that are affecting the digital media and online advertising landscape
+- Key trends in advertising and changes that are affecting the digital media and online advertising landscape

 - The effects of these changes on agencies and the resulting need for them to be more proactive